FaustSW/Aisei/README.md

-# AI-Enhanced Spaced Repetition Language Learning App

-An AI-powered language learning web application that combines a proven spaced repetition system (SM-2, used by Anki) with dynamic, context-rich sentence generation using large language models.
+# **Aisei**
+This repository contains the source code for Aisei, an AI-powered language learning application designed to streamline vocabulary acquisition through dynamic content generation.

 ---

-## 📌 Overview
+## **About**

-Traditional spaced repetition systems (SRS), such as Anki, are highly effective but often rely on static, user-created flashcards.
-These can:
+Traditional Spaced Repetition Systems (SRS), such as Anki, are highly effective but often rely on static, user-created flashcards.
+These systems present several inherent challenges:

-- Be time-consuming to build and maintain
-- Encourage context dependency (learning a word only in one fixed sentence)
-- Require significant manual deck management
-- Be intimidating for beginners
+- **Maintenance Overhead:** Creating and managing decks is time-consuming and often becomes a barrier to consistent study.

+- **Context Dependency:** Learning a word within a single, fixed sentence can lead to "sentence memorization" rather than genuine vocabulary mastery.

+- **Manual Management:** Users must manually prune and update decks to keep them relevant to their current proficiency level.

+- **Accessibility:** The complexity of managing these systems can be intimidating for newcomers to language learning.

-This project addresses those issues by integrating AI-driven content generation on top of an open-source SRS scheduler.
-Instead of reviewing static flashcards, learners receive dynamically generated sentence cards tailored to their current vocabulary level.
+Aisei addresses these issues by integrating AI-driven content generation on top of the SM-2 open-source SRS scheduler.
+Instead of reviewing static flashcards, learners receive dynamically generated sentence cards tailored specifically to their current vocabulary level.

 ---

-## 🎯 Problem Statement

-Many language learners quit because:

-- Building and managing decks is tedious
-- Static flashcards lack meaningful, varied context
-- Vocabulary learned in one sentence does not transfer well
-- There is limited listening comprehension integration
+## **Technical Features**

-We aim to reduce friction, improve contextual understanding, and automate content creation while preserving the scientifically validated benefits of spaced repetition.
+Aisei automates the content pipeline while preserving the scientifically validated benefits of spaced repetition:

----

-## 🚀 Solution

-Our application:

-1. Uses an open-source implementation of the **Anki SM-2 spaced repetition algorithm**
-2. Integrates an **LLM (via OpenAI API)** to generate contextual sentence-based flashcards
-3. Constrains generated content to:
-   - Vocabulary the learner has already unlocked
-   - At most one new concept per card
-4. Regenerates sentences during future reviews to prevent context dependency
-5. Integrates **text-to-speech (TTS)** for listening comprehension

-Instead of reviewing the same sentence repeatedly, learners encounter vocabulary in new, controlled contexts.
+**Dynamic Review Engine**
+The application utilizes OpenAI to generate a unique sentence for every review session.
+This ensures learners encounter vocabulary in diverse contexts, effectively breaking context dependency.

+**Integrated Text-to-Speech (TTS)**
+Native ElevenLabs TTS integration provides immediate audio for every generated sentence, facilitating listening comprehension alongside reading practice.

+**SM-2 Implementation**
+The core scheduling logic utilizes the SM-2 algorithm to calculate optimal review intervals and maximize long-term retention.